 Back on the domestic front, Rensenbrink was the subject of heavy interest from Ajax.
+Having lost out to Feyenoord in the 1974 title race, they were looking to become Eredivisie winners again and also to re-establish themselves as European Cup contenders once more.
 They were keen to spend the money they'd received from Barcelona for Johan Neeskens on Rob Rensenbrink, but Anderlecht baulked at the idea of a cash deal, saying the only thing they'd consider was a player-swap involving Johnny Rep. Ajax declined the offer, and so Rensenbrink stayed at Anderlecht.

-Whilst Anderlecht struggled to overturn Rensenbrink's former team Club Brugge in the league, they had more joy in the Belgian Cup, winning the trophy in 1975 and 1976.
-Their success in the domestic cup would lead to international success and some great European nights for Rensenbrink, as Anderlecht became the powerhouse of the Cup Winners' Cup competition.
-Between 1976 and 1978 they reached three finals in a row, their 1977 defeat to Hamburg sandwiched between victories over West Ham and Austria Vienna.
-Rensenbrink was almost unstoppable in the Cup Winners' Cup competition, his 25 goals in 36 appearances making him the record scorer ahead of Gerd Müller and Gianluca Vialli.
+Whilst Anderlecht struggled to overturn Rensenbrink's former team, Club Brugge, in the league, they had more joy in the Belgian Cup, winning the trophy in 1975 and 1976.
+Their success in the domestic cup would lead to international success and some great European nights for Rensenbrink, as Anderlecht became the powerhouse of the UEFA Cup Winners Cup competition.
+Between 1976 and 1978 they reached three finals in a row, their 1977 defeat to Hamburger SV sandwiched between victories over West Ham United and Austria Vienna.
+Rensenbrink was almost unstoppable in the UEFA Cup Winners Cup competition, his 25 goals in 36 appearances making him the record scorer, ahead of Gerd Müller and Gianluca Vialli.
 As the competition no longer exists, it's a record that won't be broken.

-Anderlecht would continue their fine cup-winning exploits into the UEFA Super Cup, defeating Bayern Munich and Liverpool in the same years as their Cup Winners' Cup successes, Rensenbrink scoring in the home legs of both finals.
+Anderlecht would continue their fine cup-winning exploits into the UEFA Super Cup, defeating Bayern Munich and Liverpool in the same years as their UEFA Cup Winners Cup successes, Rensenbrink scoring in the home legs of both finals.

 1978 saw the World Cup head off to Argentina, and gave Rob Rensenbrink a second shot at the game's biggest prize.

 Rinus Michels was now gone.
 And so was Cruyff.
-There was much debate at the time as to exactly why, and the real truth would only come out years later, but it did mean that extra responsibility would rest with Rensenbrink along with the other remaining stars from 1974, such as Rep, Neeskens and Krol.
+There was much debate at the time as to exactly why, and the real truth would only come out years later, but it did mean that extra responsibility would rest with Rensenbrink along with the other remaining stars from the 1974 World Cup, such as Rep, Neeskens and Krol.

 Rensenbrink relieved the pressure on himself immediately in the opening game against Iran, scoring a hat-trick, two of them penalties as he'd taken over the duties from Johan Neeskens.
-A goal-less draw against Peru meant that the Netherlands needed just a draw against a struggling Scotland team in their final group game.
-Rensenbrink made history when he opened the scoring in the 34th minute with another penalty.
-It was the 1000th goal in the World Cup, another great record that will never be broken.
-A great Scottish comeback gave the Dutch a wobble but they went through to the second round despite a 3:2 defeat.
+A goalless draw against Peru meant that the Netherlands needed just a draw against a struggling Scotland team in their final group game.
+Rensenbrink made history when he opened the scoring in the 34th minute with another penalty - it was the 1000th goal in the World Cup, another great record that can never be taken away from him.
+A superb Scottish comeback gave the Dutch a wobble but they went through to the second round despite a 3:2 defeat.

 On to the second round, and Rob Rensenbrink scored yet another penalty, his 4th of the tournament, as they demolished Austria 5:1 in the opening game of Group A. A 2:2 draw against old rivals West Germany and then a 2:1 victory in a real battle against Italy saw Rensenbrink and his team-mates head into a second successive World Cup Final, this time facing Argentina.

 Again it wasn't to be.
-Rensenbrink came close to scoring twice, the first one being kept out by the boot of Ubaldo Fillol when they were a goal down, and the second agonisingly in injury time, with the scores level at 1:1 when he latched onto a hopeful long ball and poked the ball past Fillol but this time it hit the post, coming straight back into the six yard box but straight into proximity of the grateful Argentinian defence who hoofed it to safety.
+Rensenbrink came close to scoring twice, the first one being kept out by the boot of Ubaldo Fillol when they were a goal down, and the second, agonisingly, in injury time - with the scores level at 1:1 he latched onto a hopeful long ball and poked the ball past Fillol but this time it hit the post, coming straight back into the six yard box but straight into proximity of the grateful Argentinian defence who hoofed it to safety.